jgm/gitit/README.markdown

 Running gitit
 -------------

 To run gitit, you'll need [git][] in your system path.
-Check this by doing

-    git --version
+(Or [darcs][], if you're using darcs to store the wiki data.)

-You should also make sure that you are using a UTF-8 locale.
+Gitit assumes that the page files (stored in the git repository) are encoded as UTF-8.
+Even page names may be UTF-8 if the file system supports this.
+So you should make sure that you are using a UTF-8 locale when running gitit.
 (To check this, type `locale`.)

 Switch to the directory where you want to run gitit.
 This should be a directory where you have write access, since two directories, `static` and `wikidata`, and